Scoring with a youth audience with Vimto

 The competition was launched by Phil Neville and we secured a media partnership with Goal magazine to cover the event, as well as created a brand video to showcase highlights from the event.

-Academy Skills School: In the style of Soccer AM’s ‘Skillz School’ we got A92 players to face off against each other to show who had the best skills.
+Alongside this, we launched Academy Skills School: in the style of Soccer AM’s ‘Skillz School’ we got A92 players to face off against each other to show who had the best skills.

-Double the average reach of previous Vimto content and posts (63k vs 25k)
+Ultimately it had double the average reach of previous Vimto content and posts (63k vs 25k).